Licensing Patents

 We engage in carrot licensing.

-Most of our licensing projects are in the pharmaceutical and materials science industries.
+Most of our licensing projects are in the medical devices and materials science industries.
 However, we will also consider licensing projects in other industries.

 Our licensing projects follow four phases: